adalca/bezier/readme.md

 Bezier Curves
 =============

-A package for ND bezier curves operations
+A matlab package for ND bezier curves operations

 A bezier curve is parametrized by controlPts - which is [N x dim] for N control points of dimension dim.
 Note that we use matlab matrix ordering, so the first dimension will be